-- If your mainboard has a BIOS protection jumper, change the setting to allow BIOS flashing.
-(Refer to Appendix A for jumper settings.) - 2.
-If your mainboard has an item called Firmware Write Protect in Advanced BIOS features, disable it.
-(Firmware Write Protect prevents BIOS from being overwritten.) - 3.
-Create a bootable system disk.
+If your mainboard has a BIOS protection jumper, change the setting to allow BIOS flashing.

+- If your mainboard has an item called Firmware Write Protect in Advanced BIOS features, disable it.
+(Firmware Write Protect prevents BIOS from being overwritten.) - Create a bootable system disk.
 (Refer to Windows online help for information on creating a bootable system disk.) - 4.
 Download the Flash Utility and new BIOS file from the manufacturer's Web site.
 Copy these files to the system diskette you created in Step 3. - Turn off your computer and insert the system diskette in your computer's diskette drive.
 (You might need to run the Setup Utility and change the boot priority items on the Advanced BIOS Features Setup page, to force your computer to boot from the floppy diskette drive first.) - 6.
-At the A:\ prompt, type the Flash Utility program name and press <Enter>.
+At the A:\prompt, type the Flash Utility program name and press <Enter>.
 You see a screen similar to the following: